How we pick our products

 - Frequent infections

-- Fatigue and drowsiness accompanied by headaches
+- Fatigue accompanied by headaches

-- Hair loss and baldness
+- Hair loss or baldness

-- Possible increase in cancer risks
+- Potential increase in cancer risks

-Who should be taking vitamin D supplements?
+Who should take vitamin D supplements?

-- People over 55 years old
+- People over the age of 55

 - Pregnant women (under medical supervision) and postmenopausal women

-- People who have had bariatric surgery
+- Anyone who has had bariatric surgery

-- People with a diet poor in vitamin D for any reason
+- People with a diet poor in vitamin D

 - People with kidney failure

-- Improvement of strength and endurance
+- Improved strength and endurance

 - Lower incidence of fatigue

-- Improvement of mood, relief from depression
+- Boost in mood; relief from depression

 - Better control of autoimmune diseases (such as lupus)